Tendon Pain Clinic

 In addition we can advise on the most appropriate surgical intervention techniques and leading surgeons in this field.

 Managing Director / Chartered Physiotherapist

 Daniel graduated from the University Of Wales College Of Medicine in 2003, with a BSc Honours degree in Physiotherapy.
 Throughout his career he has developed a broad range of clinical experience, from working with the general public to elite sports athletes.

 He has previously worked in New Zealand, Australia and the U.K., with a specialist interest in musculoskeletal and sports medicine and has completed an MSc in Sports Physiotherapy at Cardiff University.

 Daniel has worked with a number of professional sports teams including Worcester Warriors, Gloucester Rugby and the Welsh Rugby Union as Head Physiotherapist to the Wales National Sevens Squad.
 Daniel is currently Head of Medical Services for Guinness Pro14 rugby team the Cardiff Blues.

-Consultant Sports Physician
+Specialist Sports Physician

 Dr Vaughan is first team doctor for Newport County Football Club, Cardiff Rugby and Medical Officer to the British Boxing Board of Control.
 Having completed undergraduate training in Exeter, he has worked within the UK and Australia where he has developed his sport and exercise interests with the Newcastle Knights & Manley Sea Eagles NRL teams.